an0mium/Chemdata/README.md

 # ChemData

 A comprehensive pipeline for processing and analyzing chemical compound data, with a focus on psychopharmacological compounds.
-The system combines data from multiple scientific sources with web-enriched information, patent data, and machine learning predictions.
+The system combines data from multiple scientific sources with web-enriched information, patent data, machine learning predictions, and document processing.

 ## Features